-For hikers the island is interesting, because motorized vehicles are prohibited (except a few tractors), and without public lighting, Sark is one the Dark Sky Communities and the first Dark Sky Island in the world.
+For hikers the island is interesting, because motorized vehicles are prohibited (except a few tractors).
+And without no public lighting, Sark is one of the Dark Sky Communities and the first Dark Sky Island in the world.

-On our first day we hiked the Southern part of Sark, including the small peninsula ‘Littke Sark’.
+On our first day we hiked the Southern part of Sark, including the small peninsula ‘Little Sark’.

 The great differences between high and low tides make the beach grow (or shrink) constantly.
 Within half an hour, the beach had grown twice the size.
 The ocean water was very clear and although a bit cold, very nice to have a swim.